Specifying Component Properties

 To add gradient stops, move the cursor over the gradient bar and point at it with the finger-shaped cursor.
 To remove gradient stops, pull them away from the gradient line.

 Calculating gradients can be computationally expensive compared to the use of solid color fills or images.
-Consider using gradients only for static items in a UI.
+Consider using gradients only for static components in a UI.

 A linear gradient interpolates colors between start and end points.
 Outside these points, the gradient is either padded, reflected, or repeated depending on the spread type.
 Set start and end points for horizontal and vertical interpolation in the X1, X2, Y1, and Y2 fields.